neutralinojs/neutralinojs.github.io/docs/api/init.md

 });
 ```

-:::danger
-Aways use the `ready` event to call native API functions immediately.
-Don't call native API functions before the `init()` call
-or right after the `init()` call because the `init()` function doesn't synchronously wait until the WebSocket connection is
-established.
+:::info
+Neutralinojs client library typically queues and sends native API calls to the server when the WebSocket connection
+is established.
+Therefore, you don't need to use the `ready` event callback always.
 :::